microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/ElasticTableOperations/README.md

 ## How to run the sample

 1. Clone or download the [PowerApps-Samples](https://github.com/microsoft/PowerApps-Samples) repository.
-1. Open the [ElasticTableOperations.sln](ElasticTableOperations.sln) file using Visual Studio 2022
+1. Open the `PowerApps-Samples\dataverse\webapi\C#-NETx\ElasticTableOperations\ElasticTableOperations.sln` file using Visual Studio 2022
-1. Edit the [appsettings.json](../appsettings.json) file to set the following property values:
+1. Edit the `appsettings.json` file to set the following property values:

    |Property|Instructions  |
    |---------|---------|